cxxr/better-java/README.md

 * null-safety with the help of Option
 * better exception handling with the help of Try

-Existing Java libraries like Guava can be seen as extensions of the old-school Java collections.
-These libraries cannot evolve over time because they are bound to the never changing Java 1.x API.
-The Javaslang collections for Java are a completely new take and inspired by Haskell, Clojure and Scala.
-They are designed for modern architectures with scalability and thread-safety in mind.
+There are several Java libraries which depend on the original Java collections.
+These are restricted to stay compatible to classes which were created with an object-oriented focus and designed to be mutable.
+The Javaslang collections for Java are a completely new take, inspired by Haskell, Clojure and Scala.
+They are created with a functional focus and follow an immutable design.

 Code like this is automatically thread safe and try-catch free: